jouellnyc/wpa-ent-mschapv2-bridge/README.md

 ## NAT or Routing
 Depending on your needs and network setups, including what networks you control, you may end up NAT'ing or routing the client supplicants.

-If you NAT, you could do it on the far interface (wlan1) of the pi zero, like this:
+If you NAT (mostly likely), you could do it on the far interface (wlan1) of the pi zero, like this:

 ```
 iptables-restore << EOF